zoze10/lesson-html-1-css-1-level-1-vanity-page-1/README.md

 # Level-1 / Lesson 1 / Project 1: html 1 and css 1

-### Skills for this project (please check off the skills as they are mastered by the student):
+### Skills for this project (please check off the skills the student covered during this project):

 **HTML**
  1. [ ] html tags